Our recommendations are made independently. We may receive commissions from purchases made via our links.

 In our design’s evaluation, we examine the blender’s blade strength, overall build quality, and the functionality of the control panel.
 We also consider hands-free blending, noise levels during operation, ease of assembly, and cleanability post-blend.

-Check out full How We Test and Score Full-sized Blenders for more information.
+Check out How Shouldit Tests and Scores Full-sized Blenders for more information.

-Personal Blenders, on the other hand, were evaluated basing on their suitability for on-the-go lifestyles, with Protein Shakes, Frozen Fruit Smoothies, Fibrous Greens, and Crushed Ice Cubes tests.
+Personal Blenders, on the other hand, were evaluated based on their suitability for on-the-go lifestyles, with Protein Shakes, Frozen Fruit Smoothies, Fibrous Greens, and Crushed Ice Cubes tests.

 How We Choose